lincanbin/Carbon-Forum/README.md

 Install
 ------------

-1. Ensure that the entire directory writable.
+1. Ensure that the entire directory are writable.

 2. Open http://www.yourdomain.com/install and install.